le91688/protostar/README.md

 | eip | ebp | int ret |char buffer[64]  |

 ###Plan:
 So this program basically uses gets to grab an input for buffer, then uses builtin_return_address(0) to get the return address of the current function and prevents it from returning to any address in the 0xbf------ range.(likely where our buffer is to prevent shellcode execution).
-So in this one, we will go a different route, such as Return to libc or ROP chaining.
+So in this one, we will go a different route and use Return to libc.

 First we need to find our offset